Illinois Automatic Extension Payment

 Historical Past-Year Versions of Illinois Form IL-505-B

-We have a total of eleven past-year versions of Form IL-505-B in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form IL-505-B in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2021 IL-505-I, Automatic Extension Payment for Individuals Filing Form IL-1040